HOOPS Exchange to Stream Cache Mapping (Beta)

-Please note, this functionality is only available on Windows and is not publicly exposed in the Exchange API -- please contact us if you are interested in using this feature.
+Please note, this functionality is not publicly exposed in the Exchange API -- please contact us if you are interested in using this feature.

 While the Stream Cache (SC) format used in HC is very rich and retains a lot of the data that is associated with a typical CAD model, it is sometimes desirable to have even deeper access to the precise B-rep and attribute data as well as perform calculations that HC does not support directly.
 Connecting an HC viewing session to Exchange on the server is one way to accomplish this.
 We currently offer a beta version of the bidirectional StreamCache-Exchange mapping functionality that facilitates these types of workflows.